 The offset from IX is a signed 8-bit integer.
 To use IX+offset, the variable must be within +127 or -128 bytes of the frame reference point.
 The @SP method is the only method for accessing variables out of this range.
 The @SP symbol may be used even if IX is the frame reference pointer.

-11.4.4.2 Using Index Registers as Pointers to Aggregate Types
+13.3.6.2 Using Index Registers as Pointers to Aggregate Types

-The members of Dynamic C aggregate types (structures and unions) can be accessed from within an assembly block of code using any of the index registers: IX, IY, SP.
+The members of Dynamic C aggregate types (structures and unions) can be accessed from within a block of assembly code using any of the index registers: